 Before we left, Alberta stopped to introduce us to one of the hotel managers.
 He welcomed us to Lanai with a kind, genuine smile and told us how lucky we were to be learning the history of this special place from a ‘kupuna’ (which means honored elder in Hawaiian).
 We had learned a lot that day, but that was not news to us.
 We were well aware of how lucky we were.

-Wrapping Up Our Day Trip to Lanai from Maui
+Wrapping Up Our Maui to Lanai Day Trip

-Once our tour – which felt more like eight hours than four – came to an end, we awaited the ferry to Maui with big smiles and full hearts.
-Although the waves from a hurricane off the coast made us feel a bit green on the extremely rough 45-minute ride, that wasn’t enough to shake our happiness.
+Once our tour – which felt more like eight hours than four – came to an end, we awaited the ferry to the island of Maui with big smiles and full hearts.
+Although the waves from a hurricane off the coast made us feel a bit green on the extremely rough 45-minute boat ride to Lahaina Harbor in west Maui, that wasn’t enough to shake our happiness.

 However, we did fall asleep at about 8:30 p.m. after such an eventful day.
 And we had another one in store the next day, as we drove the famed Road to Hana in Maui.